Chirag-ahir/JAVA-All-Basic/README.md

   What is Object oriented programming ?<br>
   Object oriented programming is a methodology to design a program using Classes and Objects.

+  What is Upcasting ? <br>
+  Upcasting is a type of object typecasting in which a child object is typecasted to a parent class object.

+  What is Downcasting ?<br>
+  Downcasting means the typecasting of a parent object is typecasted to a child object.
+Downcasting cannot be implicit.